 Revised Standard Version, Catholic Edition

 Predominantly we use the Revised Standard Version Catholic Edition (RSV-CE).
-There are a number of publishers in the Catholic world who publish this version.
+There are a number of publishers in the Catholic world who publish this version, including Ascension.
 The beautiful thing about this version is that, not only do the bishops approve it, but the Catechism of the Catholic Church in America also uses it.
 It’s also the version that I use most of the time in The Great Adventure studies, and many other Bible teachers in the Catholic world use this version as their go-to Bible.
 Another advantage is it’s very easy to read.

 The New American Bible